awsdocs/amazon-eks-user-guide/doc_source/managing-kube-proxy.md

    1. Select the **Version** you'd like to use\.

-   1. If you select **Enable Override existing configuration for this add\-on on the cluster**, then any setting for the existing add\-on can be overwritten with the Amazon EKS add\-on's settings\.
-If you don't enable this option and any of the Amazon EKS add\-on settings conflict with your existing settings, then migrating the add\-on to an Amazon EKS add\-on fail, and you receive an error message to help you resolve the conflict\.
+   1. If you select **Override existing configuration for this add\-on on the cluster\.**, then any setting for the existing add\-on can be overwritten with the Amazon EKS add\-on's settings\.
+If you don't enable this option and any of the Amazon EKS add\-on settings conflict with your existing settings, then adding the Amazon EKS add\-on fails, and you receive an error message to help you resolve the conflict\.
+Before selecting this option, make sure that the Amazon EKS add\-on doesn't manage settings that you need to manage\.
+For more information about Amazon EKS add\-on configuration management, see [Amazon EKS add\-on configuration](add-ons-configuration.md)\.

    1. Select **Add**\.

 ------
 #### [ AWS CLI ]

-To add the `kube-proxy` Amazon EKS add\-on using the AWS CLI\.
+Add the `kube-proxy` Amazon EKS add\-on with the following command\.
 Replace *`my-cluster`* \(including `<>`\) with the name of your cluster\.

 ```
-aws eks create-addon --cluster-name my-cluster --addon-name kube-proxy
+aws eks create-addon \
+    --cluster-name my-cluster \
+    --addon-name kube-proxy \
+    --resolve-conflicts OVERWRITE
 ```

-If you want the add\-on to overwrite any changes you've made to the add\-on with its own settings, add the `--resolve-conflicts OVERWRITE` option to the previous command\.
-If you don't enable this option and any of the Amazon EKS add\-on settings conflict with your existing settings, then migrating the add\-on to an Amazon EKS add\-on fails, and you receive an error message to help you resolve the conflict\.
+If you remove the `--resolve-conflicts OVERWRITE` option and any of the Amazon EKS add\-on settings conflict with your existing settings, then creating the add\-on fails, and you receive an error message to help you resolve the conflict\.
+Before specifying this option, make sure that the Amazon EKS add\-on doesn't manage settings that you need to manage, because those settings are overwritten with this option\.
+For more information about Amazon EKS add\-on configuration management, see [Amazon EKS add\-on configuration](add-ons-configuration.md)\.

 ------